ansible/ansible/docs/docsite/rst/community/index.rst

 * I am ready to step up as a collection maintainer.
 What are the :ref:`guidelines for maintainers <maintainers>`?
 * A module in a collection I maintain is obsolete.
 How do I :ref:`deprecate a module <deprecating_modules>`?

+.. _community_toc:

 Traditional Table of Contents
 =============================

-If you prefer to read the entire Community Guide, here's a list of the pages in order:
+If you prefer to read the entire Community Guide, here is a list of the pages in order:

 .. toctree::
    :maxdepth: 2